MegApril/police-staffing-analysis/README.md

 <img src="visuals/patrol_workload_hours_month.png" alt="Right aligned" style="float: center; width:100%; height:auto;">

 ## Establishing Performance Objectives
 The way which agencies are directed to allocate their time determines how workload metrics influence staffing hours[[2]](#2).
-Each agency will have unique needs based on the demographics of the population the department is serving, geographical factors and distribution of the workforce by skill, rank, and seniority.
+Each agency will have unique needs based on the demographics of the population the department is serving, geographical factors, and distribution of the workforce by skill, rank, and seniority.
 A few examples of possible benchmarks are provided, but would normally be dictated by department leaders, policy makers, and the community.

 ### On-Duty Time Allocations
 - Patrol time should have 40% available for activities outside of CFS